ct-clmsn/miniaturist/README.md

 1) The makefile will need to be modified.
 There are comments in the file that explain what needs to be modified.
 To make all the programs run 'make'.
 Then run 'make distparldahdfs'.
-If the vocabulary tools are required, run'distvocab' and/or 'vocab'.
+If the vocabulary tools are required, run 'make distvocab' and/or 'make vocab'.

 2) cmake will require creating a directory called 'build'.
 Users will change directory into 'build'.
 At this point the user will need to type